Kerk91/STABILITY_POC_ADG/README.md

 # STABILITY_POC - File Authentication on the Global Trust Network

-Demo pplication that allows users to securely verify and manage file authenticity using blockchain technology through the Global Trust Network (GTN).
+Demo application that allows users to securely verify and manage file authenticity using blockchain technology through the Global Trust Network (GTN).

+---

 ## 🌐 Live Demo

 Try the sample application at **[https://stblchain.io/](https://stblchain.io/)** to see the blockchain file verification system in action!

+---

 ## 🔧 Configuration